 In March 2016 the organization decided Ghana was the optimal country for financial success and operations in the country began by searching for and engaging potential farmers.

-In April 2016 eGro succeeded in finding the right partners in Ghana, Ibrahim Abukari Zukpeni a global citizen and networker, and his long time social business partner Mubarak Alhassan, agronimist both age 32.
-They establishing contact to the 112 farmers recurited with 140 acres of available land that are now going through their second harvest season as eGro Ghana Ltd..
-Currently eGro is looking into qualifying these farmers to comply with eGro's customers needs within food quality production and processing standards.
+In April 2016 eGro succeeded in finding the right partners in Ghana, Ibrahim Abukari Zukpeni a global citizen and networker, and his long time social business partner Mubarak Alhassan, agronomist both age 32.